jenkinsci/blueocean-plugin/README.md

 In the `blueocean-web` folder, run `npm link @jenkins-cd/design-language`.

 It may seem strange that you need to do this, but there's a good reason.
-Blue Ocean does not load and instantiate multiple instances of `react` (and `react-dom`) and `@jenkins-cd/design-language`.
+Blue Ocean does not load and instantiate multiple instances of `react` (and `react-dom`) and `@jenkins-cd/design-language` for every plugin.
 That simply would not work (for a number of reasons).
 Instead, `blueocean-web` is responsible for creating and `export`ing shared instances of these modules via [js-modules].
 Then, other plugins that need access to these shared component instances `import` them via [js-modules].
-For that reason, `blueocean-web` needs to know about ("watch for") changes in the `@jenkins-cd/design-language` that you are working.
+For that reason, `blueocean-web` needs to know about ("watch for") changes in the `@jenkins-cd/design-language` as you are working on it.

-> To reiterate a point made earlin this doc, if you use [js-builder] to build your plugin's `.js` bundle, then all
+> To reiterate a point made earlier in this doc, if you use [js-builder] to build your plugin's `.js` bundle, then all
 > of the above runtime pluming is done for you automatically.

 ### Step 4: `watch` for `blueocean-web` changes (and rebundle)